 Ms. Hina Jilani attended the Forum in 2009 as a Human Rights Lawyer at SGHS Associates Legal Aid Cell and Advocate of the Supreme Court of Pakistan.
 Ms. Jilani was the special representative of the Secretary General on human rights defenders from 2000 until April 2008.
 Ms. Jilani was appointed advocate of the High Court of Pakistan in 1981, seven years after completing her law studies.
 In 1992 she was appointed advocate of the Supreme Court.
 She established Pakistan’s first all-women’s law firm in 1981, and cases she has conducted have on numerous occasions become landmarks for setting standards for human rights in Pakistan.
 Special areas of concern in her work have been the rights of women, minorities, children and prisoners, including political prisoners.
 Ms. Jilani has participated in formal and informal expert group meetings of the UN human rights bodies, and has represented UN agencies like UNICEF and UNIFEM at regional and international meetings and conferences as an expert in specific fields of human rights.Print

-The Honorable Tim Kaine attended the Forum in 2013 and 2014 as US Senator from the Commonwealth of Virginia.
-Kaine, a member of the Armed Services Committee and Chairman of the Foreign Relations Subcommittee on Near Eastern and South and Central Asian Affairs, has actively shaped US national security policy since joining the Senate.
+The Honorable Tim Kaine serves as US Senator from the Commonwealth of Virginia.
+Kaine, a member of the Armed Services Committee and Chairman of the Foreign Relations Subcommittee on Near Eastern and South and Central Asian Affairs, and has actively shaped US national security policy since joining the Senate.
 Kaine has also emerged as a leader on the issue of war powers, launching a bipartisan effort with Senator John McCain to reform the 1973 War Powers Resolution that clearly defines Congress’s role in decisions of war.
 Kaine began his public service career by taking a year off from law school to work with Jesuit missionaries in Honduras.
 Kaine entered political life in 1994, serving as a Councilman and then Mayor of Richmond, Virginia until 2001.
 Kaine was elected Lieutenant Governor of Virginia in 2001 and Virginia’s 70th Governor in 2005.
-Kaine has helped lead the US Congressional delegation at both the 2013 and 2014 Halifax International Security Forum.Print
+Kaine has helped lead the US Congressional Delegation at both the 2013 and 2014 Halifax International Security Forum.Print

-His Excellency Mikhail Kasyanov attended the Forum in 2014.
-Kasyanov was Prime Minister from 2000-2004, and is one of Russia’s democratic opposition leaders and Co-Leader of the Republican Party of People’s Freedom (PARNAS).
-The party has been initiating massive protests against lawlessness, corruption, and Putin’s aggression in Ukraine.
+Mikhail Kasyanov, Prime Minister of Russia in 2000-2004, is one of Russia’s democratic opposition leaders, Political Leader of the People’s Freedom Party (PARNAS).
+The party has been initiating massive protests against lawlessness, corruption and Putin’s aggression in Ukraine.
 As Prime Minister, Kasyanov’s cabinet launched comprehensive structural reforms and implemented systemic transformation measures.
+During that period the economy and people’s income grew by one third while oil prices were at the level of $20-25 per barrel.
 Kasyanov was a candidate for president in 2008, but was denied participation on political grounds.
-Having been elected political leader of People’s Democratic Union Party (PDU), in 2006 and 2007 Kasyanov initiated and led Marches of Dissenters, the first large protests against anti-democratic drift in Russia.
-Prior to serving as Prime Minister, Kasyanov served as Finance Minister, Deputy Finance Minister, and Head of the External Debt Department.
+In 2006 and 2007 Kasyanov initiated and led Marches of Dissenters, the first large protests against anti-democratic drift in Russia.
+Prior to serving as Prime Minister, Kasyanov served as Finance Minister, Deputy Finance Minister.
 His time as Finance Minister saw Russia’s first non-deficit budget.Print

 General John Kelly attended the Forum in 2014 as the Commander of United States Southern Command.
 General Kelly was born and raised in Boston, MA.
 He enlisted in the Marine Corps in 1970 and was discharged as a sergeant in 1972.
 Following graduation from the University of Massachusetts in 1976, he was commissioned and served in command positions from platoon through Marine Expeditionary Force.
 He also served as the Commandant’s Liaison Officer to the US House of Representatives, Special Assistant to the Supreme Allied Commander, Europe, and the Legislative Assistant to the Commandant of the Marine Corps.
 As Commanding General of First Marine Expeditionary Force (FWD), he led Multinational Force-West in Al Anbar and western Nineveh provinces of Iraq.
 General Kelly most recently served as the Senior Military Assistant to the Secretary of Defense for Secretaries Robert Gates and Leon Panetta, before taking command of United States Southern Command in November 2012.Print